djjudas21/puppet-freeradius/README.md

 Default: `radius`.
 Name of the database.
 Normally you should leave this alone.
 If you are using Oracle then use this instead:
 `(DESCRIPTION=(ADDRESS=(PROTOCOL=TCP)(HOST=localhost)(PORT=1521))(CONNECT_DATA=(SID=your_sid)))`.

+##### `num_sql_socks`

+Default: same as `max_servers`.
+Number of sql connections to make to the database server.
+Setting this to LESS than the number of threads means that some threads may starve, and you will see errors like "No connections available and at max connection limit".
+Setting this to MORE than the number of threads means that there are more connections than necessary.
+Leave blank to set it to the same value as the number of threads.

 ```puppet
 freeradius::sql { 'mydatabase':
   database  => 'mysql',